 - Give the candidate as much information about what to expect from the interview as possible, including who will be on the interview panel.

 - Adjust the interview questions so that they contain no hypothetical or abstract questions or language.

-Care must be taken when selection tests are used as these can discriminate unfairly against individuals with disabilities.
-Employers may need to make reasonable adjustments to enable candidates with disabilities to properly demonstrate their skills.
+Care must be taken when selection tests are used as these can discriminate unfairly against disabled people.
+Employers may need to make reasonable adjustments to enable disabled candidates to properly demonstrate their skills.

 If a selection test is to be completed online, the employer must make sure the website and software used are accessible and that alternative options are available if required.
 Find out more about digital barriers to recruitment.